acezen3d/AzShadersDocument/common/mesh_property_descriptions.md

 Maximum tessellation factor.
 The tessellation factor will eventually be clamped between `TessMin` and `TessMax`.

 ### TessThreshold
-Maximum distance of the triangle vertices outside the frustum (four planes).
-Any triangle with all three vertices exceeding this threshold will not be tessellated.
+Maximum allowed distance of a triangle's vertices outside the view frustum (four planes: left, right, top, bottom).
+Any triangle whose three vertices are farther than this threshold outside the view frustum will not be tessellated.

 ### TessSmoothMap
 Tessellation smooth map.